The Signs of Identity Theft

 ~Use 2-Factor Authentication

 ~For extra security it is best to always using 2-factor authentication for an added layer of security.
-In most instances, having 2-factor authentication (also referred to as 2FA) will prevent an outsider from logging into your accounts even if they have your password.
+In most instances, having 2-factor authentication (also referred to as 2FA or MFA) will prevent an outsider from logging into your accounts even if they have your password.
 Whoever hopes to access your accounts must provide two forms of credentials to prove they are you, which means they would need a lot of access to your private data, which the average thief does not do, they want the easy fish.

 ~2FA can be autogenerated from the site or app you are using or to make it even more difficult, external authentication apps exist.
 If generated from the site you are trying to log into, they normally sent you a text or email with the 6-digit code.
 The hacker would need to have your password and access to your phone or email to finish their fraudulent attempt.

 ~For added security you can hook up an external code generator app that is housed on your phone.
 To enter the 2FA code the thief would need to know your account password, know the password to get into your phone, the password to get into the authenticator app, and which code to select from your list to enter onto the desired account they are trying to hack.
 Now, that is secure!

 ~Switch Up Your Passwords